 Steam is a very effective method for killing bed bugs in all the stages of development, if applied correctly.
 When using steam as a treatment the quality of the steamer is very important.
 Use a commercial steamer with a minimum capacity of 1 gallon, preferably with a steam volume control.
+The type of steamer you use to steam clothing will not be effective for bed bug treatment.
 Do not use a carpet cleaning machine.
 Carpet cleaning machines do not reach high enough temperatures to kill bed bugs.
-Although a steam cleaner is expensive for one person to purchase (approximately $800 – 1,200), it may be reasonable for a housing cooperative, social assistance group or another type of organization to purchase a steamer and make it available for people who might not have the means to hire a pest management professional.
+Although a steam cleaner is expensive for one person to purchase (approximately $800 to $1,200), it may be reasonable for a housing cooperative, a social assistance group or another type of organization to purchase a steamer and make it available for members to use.
 It may also be possible to rent a steamer.

 Steamers work by delivering lethal temperatures to where bed bugs may be hiding.
-Steam is very effective when bed bugs are on the surface of items and can be effective up to 3/4” into fabric surfaces.
+Steam is very effective when bed bugs are on the surface of items and can be effective up to 3/4″ into fabric surfaces.
 In cracks and crevices, steam will kill bed bugs up to 2-3/8” into a gap.
-Bed bugs are killed by heating the surface and the bed bugs above temperatures that bed bugs can withstand.
-Use a non-contact thermometer to monitor the surface temperature of the area being treated.
-To effectively kill bed bugs the surface temperature should be at least 160-180 F immediately after the steam brush has passed.
+Use an infrared thermometer to monitor the surface temperature of the area being treated.
+To effectively kill bed bugs the surface temperature should be at least 160-180°F immediately after the steam brush has passed.

-Following the manufacturer’s directions for the equipment and the additional precautions above will help you generate steam safely and obtain maximum control of bed bugs.
-Below are some additional tips that you can follow:
+Following the manufacturer’s directions for the steamer and the additional precautions below will help you generate steam safely and obtain maximum control of bed bugs.
+Here are some additional tips to follow:

 - Attach a nozzle to the steam wand.
-There is often a triangular nozzle that comes with the steamer and this nozzle works well for most applications.
-The floor nozzle will also work, but you will have to move the nozzle more slowly to obtain the correct temperatures.
+There is often a triangular nozzle that comes with the steamer and this nozzle works well most of the time.
+The floor nozzle will also work, but you will have to move the nozzle more slowly to obtain the right temperatures.

-- Surfaces must reach a temperature range of 160-180 oF.
-Below this temperature range, bed bugs may survive.
+- Surfaces must reach a temperature range of 160-180°F. Below this, bed bugs may survive.
 Above this range increases the risk of damage to the fabric and other materials.
-An infrared thermometer should be used to measure surface temperatures after the wand has passed over the area being heated.
+An infrared thermometer should be used to measure surface temperatures after the wand has passed over the area being steamed.
 If the temperature is too low, move the wand more slowly.
 If the temperature is too high, move the wand faster.

 - Fabric may be damp, but it should not be wet.
-If it is too wet, the steamer usually has a switch or a dial that you can use to decrease the steam output.
+If it is too wet, the steamer usually has a switch or a dial that you can use to decrease the amount of steam.

-- Use the steamer on all surfaces where you see bed bugs and areas where you suspect bed bugs may be hiding.
+- Use the steamer on all surfaces where you see bed bugs and areas where you think bed bugs may be hiding.

-- After you are finished, using a fan in the area will circulate air and help remove excess water from surfaces.
+- After you are finished, using a fan in the area will circulate air and help dry the items you have steamed.

-- When you are finished, follow the manual instructions regarding cooling off the steamer and ensuring the pressure is relieved.
+- When you are finished, follow the manual instructions for cooling off the steamer and ensuring the pressure is relieved.